-At Mount Regis Center, we offer an intensive, evidence based approach to codeine use disorder treatment.
+At Mount Regis Center, we offer an intensive, evidence-based approach to codeine abuse and addiction treatment.
 We offer a variety of therapeutic interventions that help our clients build a strong foundation for long-term recovery.

 Learn about codeine addiction and substance use disorder